dmlc/rabit/README.md

 [![Build Status](https://travis-ci.org/dmlc/rabit.svg?branch=master)](https://travis-ci.org/dmlc/rabit)
 [![Documentation Status](https://readthedocs.org/projects/rabit/badge/?version=latest)](http://rabit.readthedocs.org/)

+## Recent developments of Rabit have been moved into [dmlc/xgboost](https://github.com/dmlc/xgboost).
+See discussion in [dmlc/xgboost#5995](https://github.com/dmlc/xgboost/issues/5995).

 rabit is a light weight library that provides a fault tolerant interface of Allreduce and Broadcast.
 It is designed to support easy implementations of distributed machine learning programs, many of which fall naturally under the Allreduce abstraction.
 The goal of rabit is to support ***portable*** , ***scalable*** and ***reliable*** distributed machine learning programs.

 * [Tutorial](guide)